Getting an apostille for official UK identity cards is straightforward.

 We need to receive the original photo identity card

-We then take a photocopy and the solicitor certifies the copy before getting the apostille.
+The solicitor or notary takes a photocopy and certifies the copy before getting the apostille.

 Official UK photo ID document examples are: